Pabasa (ritual): Tono ng Paglilibing

 This tune is used by the chanters of the province of Rizal in the Tagalog Region.
 This is exclusively used for the section/chapter of the Tagalog Pasyon titled Ang Paglilibing sa Ating Panginoong Hesukristo (The Burial of our Lord Jesus Christ).

-Kapampangan Tunes
+Pampanga

 The tunes only used in the province of Pampanga are more complex and difficult to learn.
 They are described as melancholy, wailing, powerful with very long melisma.

-There are four classification of tunes used by the chanters in Pampanga, they are the Sane (Chants), Pamuntu, Pasadoble, Memorial.
-The Sane are the traditional tunes sung in Pampanga, they have wailing sounds and very long melisma thus making them difficult to learn, these sounds originated from the traditional tunes used by the ethnic tribes of Asia.
+There are four classification of tunes used by the chanters in Pampanga, they are the sane (hants), pamuntu, pasadoble, and memorial.
+The sane are the traditional tunes sung in Pampanga, they have wailing sounds and very long melisma thus making them difficult to learn, these sounds originated from the traditional tunes used by the ethnic tribes of Asia.